Trustees

 She studied Economics at Cambridge University.
 She is an FCA of the Institute of Chartered Accountants in England and Wales.
 She worked at Deloitte LLP for 30 years, having qualified with Touche Ross & Co.
 She ran the FTSE 250 Deloitte NextGen CFO programme.
 She was an audit partner at Deloitte from 2000 to 2018.

-Caroline is chair of the Audit and Risk Committee and sits on the Finance and Commercial Committee and Nominations and Remuneration Committee at the Royal Opera House.
+Caroline is chair of the Audit and Risk Committee and sits on the Finance and Commercial Committee and Nominations and Remuneration Committee at the Royal Ballet and Opera.

 Lord Browne of Madingley